seanox/xml-micro-exchange-php/manual/README.md

 [SERVER:HTTP:REF]
   ...
-  XMEX = /xmex > /xml-micro-exchange/service.php [A]
+  XMEX = /xmex! > /xml-micro-exchange/service.php [A]
 ```
 Root can also be used.
-A context path is not required.
+A context path is not required, but it is recommended to use a context path
+that ends with a non-alphanumeric character to make the separation between URL
+and XPath more visible.

 ## Other HTTP servers
 Something like Apache HTTPD or Seanox Devwex.